 Feline Stomatitis: The Nuclear Option

 This isn't just a bad tooth; it's a total system meltdown in the mouth.
 The entire oral cavity -- tongue, throat, and gums -- becomes raw and incredibly painful.
-It often requires full-mouth extractions to give the cat any quality of life.
+It's the most frustrating presentation I treat, because by the time owners arrive with a cat that is still eating at all, the lesions have usually been building for months; full-mouth extractions are sometimes the only path back to a comfortable life, and most of these cats do remarkably well afterward once the inflammation has a clean slate to settle on.

 Home Care: Fighting Back Against the Plaque